UNH Votes

 UNH Durham students living on-campus may use WebCat to prove their residency in Durham.
 Those living off-campus, but in Durham, can use a piece of mail or a copy of their lease.

 Register ahead of time or request an absentee registration packet from your city or town clerk.
 On election day, you may vote by absentee ballot or in person.
 If you are not yet registered, you can do so at the polls.
-To find your city/town clerk's office and polling location, click here
+Find your city/town clerk's office and polling location.

-Contact your town clerk or Secretary of State or visit the Election Assistance Commission for more information regarding absentee voting.
+To find the absentee voting requirements and processes for your state, access your state’s absentee/early voting information on the National Association of Secretaries of State database or visit the Election Assistance Commission for more information regarding absentee voting.